-Introduced just recently to the aesthetic market is the concept of "sublative" fractional resurfacing (Syneron, Candela), which uses radiofrequency to partially ablate and coagulate tissue.
+Introduced recently to the Aesthetic market is the concept of "sublative" fractional resurfacing (Syneron, Candela), which uses radiofrequency to partially ablate and coagulate tissue.
 Though cleared by the Food and Drug Administration in 2009, this new technology received its clearance for fine lines and wrinkles in July 2010.

 Sublative fractional resurfacing differs from traditional fractional resurfacing in that it does not use laser or light technology.
 Radiofrequency delivers non-specific heat to its target tissues, which can result in collagen production and even tightening at certain temperatures.

 Delivering radiofrequency energy in a fractional manner allows for the benefits of traditional laser fractional resurfacing, including rapid healing rates and little downtime.
 This new method of using radiofrequency in a "fractional" manner may offer another possible therapy for darker skin types.

 "Sublative" resurfacing is a modified form of bipolar radiofrequency.
 The radiofrequency is delivered to the skin via tiny electrodes or pins placed onto the surface of the skin.
 Radiofrequency travels between the tiny electrodes and creates microscopic wounds with sparing of tissue between the treated sites.

 The device currently on the market (eMatrix, Syneron) comes equipped with two handpieces, which predetermine the density of the treatment.
 The lower-density handpiece has 64 electrodes and covers approximately 5 percent of the epidermal surface (Traditional fractional resurfacing generally treats an epidermal surface area greater than 5 percent).
 This relative sparing of the epidermis with fractional radiofrequency may allow for safer and easier treatment of darker skin types.